 One of my very favourite things to do during the festive season is to wrap gifts.
-If fact, my family members often make fun of me because I’m very ‘strict’ about making the gifts look pretty & festive – each gift (no matter how small) must at least have some sort of ribbon or bow.
-And if there is a Christmas theme (this year our theme is gold & white), then all gifts need to be wrapped in the theme.
+If fact, my family members often make fun of me because I’m often very ‘strict’ about making the gifts look pretty & festive – each gift (no matter how small) must at least have some sort of ribbon or bow.
+And if there is a Christmas theme (say blue & white or gold), then all gifts need to be wrapped in the theme.
 A bit ambitious if your brother makes fun of you endlessly, but I keep trying anyway.

 Before you can wrap those gifts you have to buy / make them, which brings me to the gist of this post…

-- If you have not done your shopping yet, then my very first tip is to stay clear of the malls!
-I do love shopping & the festive cheer in the air with Christmas carols playing is amazing, but the reality is that from now on there will be crowds, (often unfriendly ones), parking issues & totally overwhelmed shop assistants.
+So, if you have not done your shopping yet, then my very first tip is to stay away from malls!
+I do love shopping & the festive cheer in the air with Christmas carols playing is amazing, but the reality is that from now on there will be crowds (often unfriendly ones), parking issues & totally overwhelmed shop assistants.
 If you really need to get into a store though, I recommend leaving your entourage at home.
 Take a weekday) morning off if you can & arrive just before the stores open.
-Have your shopping list ready & make sure you are done before lunchtime before the crowds arrive.
+Have your shopping list ready, stay focussed & make sure you are done by lunchtime before the crowds arrive.

-- Why not save time, money & effort & opt for something like a Secret Santa Xmas?
-This means: each person pulls one name & buys for one person (for a pre-determined amount).
+Why not save time, money & effort & opt for something like a Secret Santa Xmas?
+This means: each person pulls one name out of a hat & buys for one person for a pre-determined amount.
 That way you will have time & energy to think of something really special.
 Or do a hand-made or second hand (hand-me-down) Christmas?
 Or something like ‘kiddies only gifts’ & cards for the adults?

 Personally, I don’t find online shopping very satisfying, but we’re talking about surviving the madness, not retail therapy.
-I’m thinking Spree, Superbalist, Kalahari, Amazon…. to name but a few.
+I’m thinking Spree, Superbalist, Takealot & Yuppiechef to name but a few.
 No queues, no crowds & delivery to your door.

-- How about edible gifts only?
-I’m very pro consumables – they give instant gratification & won’t stand around collecting dust, so why not pour a glass of bubbly (or egg nog or hot chocolate if that’s what you are having on your side of the world), turn up the Christmas Carols & bake something.
+I’m very pro consumable gifts – they give instant gratification & won’t stand around collecting dust, so why don’t you pour a glass of bubbly or G&T (or eggnog or hot chocolate if that’s what you are having on your side of the world), turn up the Christmas music & bake something.

-Sure, this is not for everybody, but how about collecting all the money that the family or group of friends was going to spend & rather give to a charity or good cause.
+Sure, this is not for everybody, but how about collecting all the money that your family or group of friends were going to spend & rather give to a charity or good cause?
 Celebrate the fact that you are privileged enough to do just that.

 Have any other useful tips & ideas?
 Please leave a comment & share.